Hip arthroscopy

 Arthroscopy is the examination of the interior of a joint by using an arthroscope, a flexible, small fiber-optic tube with a small camera connected to a monitor.
 This can allow a surgeon to get a magnified view of your joint.
 Specially designed arthroscopic surgical tools are also used to perform various types of minimally invasive joint surgery.
 Hip arthroscopy, which is known as a ‘hip-scope` is a minimally invasive procedure, in which an orthopedic surgeon examines the hip joint with the help of an arthroscope.

 This procedure can help the surgeon diagnose the cause of hip pain or any other problem in your joint.
 Some hip conditions might also be treated arthroscopically.
-For performing this kind of procedure, the surgeon needs to make a few additional small incisions for creating access points for various arthroscopic needles, scalpels, or other special surgical tools.
+For this kind of procedure, the surgeon needs to make a few additional small incisions to create access points for various arthroscopic needles, scalpels, or other special surgical tools.

 Purpose